combatopera/Leytonium/README.md

 ### hgcommit
 Commit hook to push to central clone of repo on local network.

+### imgdiff
+Use container-diff to compare Docker images.

 ### insertshlvl
 Insert SHLVL indicator into given prompt.